DANUBE LOGISTICS SECTOR

 In order to be able to plan transports on the Danube, potential users from the biomass and bioenergy markets need reliable information about the services offered by Danube logistics actors.
 Therefore, ENERGY BARGE has filed a comprehensive inventory list of Danube logistics service providers that are specialised on logistics requirements of the biomass and bioenergy industry.

 The overall objective of this list, which is a project deliverable, is to enable an easy access to information on appropriate port and terminal operators as well as on shipping companies and ship brokers.
 By providing the contact data of suitable service providers the effort for potential customers of Danube logistics is kept on a minimum.
 The deliverable is available here:

 Logistics requirements of raw materials, intermediates and end products for the bioenergy industry

-Logistics service providers and ports need to be aware of special cargo characteristics such as proness to mechanical devices, moisture or other quality-reducing hazards.
-To provide a holistic overview, the ENERGY BARGE project has conducted a broad set of interviews and designed an overall assessment of logistics requirements for the transport of raw materials, intermediates and end products within bioenergy supply chains.
+Logistics service providers and ports need to be aware of special cargo characteristics such as proneness to mechanical devices, moisture or other quality-reducing hazards.
+To provide a holistic overview, a broad set of interviews was conducted and an overall assessment of logistics requirements for the transport of raw materials, intermediates and end products within bioenergy supply chains was designed.
 Based on the results, existing potentials and investment needs in the involved ports were defined.
 The respective assessment document can be accessed here: